heavyimage/resume.heavyimage.com/markdown/resume.md

 Led local application tests for a multi-platform Electron / Go based application.
 Used discreet proxy and fuzzing tools to inspect traffic and API endpoints.
 Compiled vulnerability report as part of overall client security remediation audit.

 2019-present
-:	**Pipeline Consultant** (Global)
+:	**Technical Director Consultant** (Global)

-Leveraging my 10 years of Visual Effects (VFX) industry experience I now consult for various studios to assist them with their pipeline / technical needs.
+Leveraging my 10 years of Visual Effects (VFX) industry experience, I now consult for various studios to assist them with their technical needs including pipeline, infrastructure and artist tools.
 Most recently this has involved Flame and Windows pipeline integration.

 2014-2019
 :	**Senior Pipeline Technical Director**, [Framestore](https://www.framestore.com/) (New York, London)

-After working as a VFX artist I made the transition to 2D/Pipeline Technical Director (TD), which I did for 5 years.
+After working as a VFX artist I made the transition to Pipeline/2D Technical Director (TD), which I did for 5 years.
+A Technical Directors is **development and operations** role involving writing code and mananging the infrastructure that supports production.
 I was hired by Framestore for my programming skills and experience as a compositor to be the point person for the 2D aspects of their new Integrated Advertising pipeline.

 Key Pipeline TD accomplishments: